viniciuscodc/SpaceRunner/README.md

 # SpaceRunner
 This is a game made in java inspired in Atari's 1973 SpaceRace classic.
-There are 7 classes located in the folder src and they can be acessed using a IDE.
-The IDE used for this project was Apache NetBeans and contains the project archive.
 The objective is reach the end of the screen without been hit.

 # Song